 Weekends on All Things Considered has received hundreds of letters and posts on our Three-Minute Fiction Facebook page asking — actually demanding — the return of our fiction contest.
 So here it is: the beginning of Round 7 of Three-Minute Fiction.

 This round, our judge is Danielle Evans.
-Evans is no stranger to short stories.
-She is a professor or literature and creative writing at American University here in Washington, D.C., and she's the author of the critically acclaimed short-story collection Before You Suffocate Your Own Fool Self.
+She's no stranger to short stories.
+An assistant professor at American University in Washington, D.C., she's the author of the critically acclaimed short-story collection Before You Suffocate Your Own Fool Self.

 Running On Tension

-When approaching fiction, particularly shortened fiction, Evans tells weekends on All Things Considered host Guy Raz, "the story more or less comes down to a moment when something changes forever.
+When approaching fiction, particularly short fiction, Evans tells host Guy Raz, "the story more or less comes down to a moment when something changes forever.
 It can be a little thing or it can be a big thing, but something that somehow reverberates through somebody's life in some ways."

 She says short stories also "have to run on tension," something she picked up from growing up reading mystery legal thrillers.

 "I think I'm still usually reading for the mystery.
 I'm still reading for the kind of breathless, what-happens-next," Evans says.

 Most people who send in entries to Three Minute Fiction are not published writers, and some have no formal connection to the writing world at all.
 Evans herself studied anthropology at Columbia.

 "I still think of writing as a project of translation, as a project of explaining somebody's life in such a way that somebody else can understand it.
 Anthropology was actually really useful in that regard," she says.

 Although she did go on to get an MFA, Evans says "you certainly don't need credentials to be a writer."